 Improve your health and home life by exploring natural wellness products at Saje, by scoring some cooking paraphernalia at Kitchenalia and by choosing beautiful Canadian art at Wall Space Gallery.

 From food trucks to upscale restaurants, you won’t go hungry in Westboro.

-Try the funky and seasonal Bite This “cook shack”; go for gourmet burgers at The Works; order a specialty thin crust pizza at Fiazza Fresh Fired; get fresh rolls at MHK Sushi; say oui to The Savoy Brasserie; visit Gezellig for refined global food; and up your vegetarian game at Pure Kitchen.
+Try the funky Bite This “cook shack”; go for gourmet burgers at The Works; order a specialty thin crust pizza at Fiazza Fresh Fired; get fresh rolls at MHK Sushi; say oui to The Savoy Brasserie; visit Gezellig for refined global food; and up your vegetarian game at Pure Kitchen.

 For sweet treats, bite into richness at the Cupcake Lounge; get fresh macarons at Quelque Chose Patisserie; cool off with homemade gelato at Pietro’s Corner; and indulge in French delights at Chez François – Plaisirs de Provence or Mamie Clafoutis.